wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-permissions-consent/includes/5-exercise-delegated-permissions-consent.md

 Select the **Sign In** button.

-Depending on the browser, you're using, a popup window will load or the page will redirect to the Azure AD sign in prompt.
+Depending on the browser, you're using, a popup window will load or the page will redirect to the Azure AD sign-in prompt.

 Sign in using a **Work or School Account** of a user in your organization.
 On the next screen, **don't select** the **Accept** button.
 Instead, examine the dialog: